potcoin-dev/potcore-payment-protocol/docs/index.md

 # Payment Protocol
 `PaymentProtocol` and associated functions and methods will serialize, deserialize, sign and verify payment protocol messages both in Node.js and web browsers.
-Both X.509 and [bitcoin identity protocol](https://en.bitcoin.it/wiki/Identity_protocol_v1) are supported.
+Both X.509 and [potcoin identity protocol](https://en.bitcoin.it/wiki/Identity_protocol_v1) are supported.
 For detailed technical information, please view [BIP70](https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki).

 ## Installation
 Payment protocol is implemented as a separate module and you must add it to your dependencies: